 Participating in offshore betting while located in Poland is prohibited and constitutes a fiscal crime.
 As an additional measure to fight against offshore gambling, regulations introduced in 2017 have established a 'blacklisting' mechanism – blocking access to websites that provide unlicensed gambling services.
-These websites are listed in a register maintained by the government.
+The blacklisting laws were tightened in 2021 to cover not only offshore operators, but also websites that advertise and promote their services.
+Unlicensed websites are listed in a register maintained by the customs and tax authorities.
 Polish internet service providers are obliged to reroute customers who try to access the blacklisted websites, and payment service providers may not render their services towards these websites.
 As a result of these measures, a number of foreign online betting operators have effectively ceased to offer their services to the Polish audience while several others decided to challenge the new regulations in courts, although without much success.
-At the same time, however, existing licensed operators are booming, and the number of licensed betting operators in Poland has doubled in the past two years.
+Nevertheless, interest in the Polish market is still high and the number of licensed operators in Poland is still growing year on year.

 Bribery aimed at match-fixing is a crime and may even result in imprisonment for up to 10 years in the most severe cases.
 It is also an offence to participate in bets where the participant is aware of the manipulation.
 The other relevant crime is referring to connections or the ability to informally influence certain persons within the sports association or other bodies aimed at fixing the outcome of the game.
 However, a potentially responsible person may avoid being punished if he or she notifies the competent authorities about the manipulation and discloses all the relevant facts before the competent authority itself learns about them.